Mombasa–Nairobi Expressway: Construction costs

 The cost of constructing this expressway is budgeted at US$2.1 billion.
 Part of the funding is expected from the Export–Import Bank of the United States and the US-based Overseas Private Investment Corporation.

 Timetable

 In August 2017, KeNHA signed a binding agreement with Betchel International, an American civil engineering and construction company to design, construct, and operate the proposed expressway.
 The expressway will be developed in 10 sections and is designed to have 19 interchanges.
-Construction is expected to start in July 2018.
-Completion of the first section is expected in October 2019, with the entire expressway expected to open in 2024.

-In April 2019, the Business Daily newspaper reported that construction is expected to start in the second half of calendar year 2019.
+Construction was expected to start in July 2018.
+Completion of the first section was expected in October 2019, and the entire expressway was expected to open in 2024.
+In April 2019, the Business Daily newspaper reported that construction was expected to start in the second half of calendar year 2019.